Release Notes

 There is an option to verify the authenticity of downloaded KaOS ISO files through GPG signature verification, see the Download page for further details and instructions.

-The artwork includes custom icon themes for light and dark themes.
-Midna and Midna Dark both create a complete unified look from boot-up all the way through logout.
+The artwork includes a custom icon theme for light themes.
+Midna creates a complete unified look from boot-up all the way through logout.

 This ISO uses the CRC and finobt enabled XFS filesystem as default.
 CRCs enable enhanced error detection due to hardware issues, whilst the format changes also improves crash recovery algorithms and the ability of various tools to validate and repair metadata corruptions when they are found.
 The free inode btree does not index used inodes, allowing faster, more consistent inode allocation performance as filesystems age.